turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 Then repeat the process with another file called `file2.txt`

-## Additional Git Commands

-### Reviewing Diffs

-Git contains a handy "diffing" tool that is useful for examining changes you've made.

-Open your `Readme.md` and add some text to it.
-Use `git status` to verify that git is detecting changes in this file.

-Then use `git diff Readme.md` to get a more explicit view of the difference between the current state of the Readme.md file and the last committed version.

-### Working on Branches

-* What is a branch?
-* Why would you use a branch?
-* [This link](http://git-scm.com/book/en/Git-Branching-Basic-Branching-and-Merging) shows some helpful visuals related to git branches.

-* `git checkout -b feature1`
-* edit all three files
-* `git status`
-* `git diff file1.txt`
-* `git add file1.txt`
-* `git status`
-* `git diff file2.txt`
-* `git checkout file2.txt` to discard changes (explain this checkout is different from checking out a branch)
-* `git status`
-* `git diff Readme.md`
-* `git add Readme.md`
-* `git commit -m '(message about changing two files)'`

-### Merging Branches

-* `git checkout master`
-* Take a look at the files in your editor.
-All of the changes are gone! (well, not really -- they're just in our other branch)
-* `git merge feature1` will merge your commits from feature1 branch into master

-### Looking back at previous versions

-* `git log`
-* `git show SHA:path/to/file.rb` shows the file at that point in time
-* press return to scroll through a long output
-* type `q` to get back to command prompt when looking at a long output
-* `git show SHA` shows the diff to that file at that specific commit

 ## Github

 Github is a platform for hosting git repositories online.
 Before